neoclide/coc.nvim/issue.md

 ─── src/completion/complete.ts:130-130 ───
+⏭️ skipped — needs user confirmation: `s.sourceType === SourceType.Service` would also match plain
-[maintainability · low] `getBackspaceSources` uses `s instanceof LanguageSource` to decide whether a service source should be re-fetched on backspace.
+`createSource` sources (defaults to Service), keeping completion alive on backspace for word/snippet sources; the existing tests "should stop completion when trigger source is not active" and "should start new completion after backspace clears input" (#5705) guard the current narrower behavior [maintainability · low] `getBackspaceSources` uses `s instanceof LanguageSource` to decide whether a service source should be re-fetched on backspace.
 This couples the generic completion engine (which operates on `ISource<CompleteItem>[]`) to a concrete class and will silently miss any other